Gone are the days of boring dog id tags that all look the same.

 Where to buy a dog tag?

-You can buy one of our locally designed dog tags online via our Shop page here.
-All our pet name tags include free engraving of up to 3 lines of text, and free standard shipping.
-We ship with Australia Post from Brisbane, Australia.
+All pet name tags include free engraving of up to 3 lines of text, and are shipped with Australia Post from Brisbane, Australia.

-If our dog tags aren’t up your alley, we recommend you have a look on Etsy for dog tags in different designs.
+If unique and silent dog tags aren’t up your alley, we recommend you have a look on Etsy for dog tags in different designs.

 Alternatively, if you need a dog tag quickly and therefore can’t place an order online, you may be able yo buy a dog tag in your local pet shop.
 They don’t all stock pet name tags though due to limited engraving options, so it’s best to call ahead to ask, before you walk or drive there.